LIRENDA621/Solution-for-iBioHash-2023---FGVC10/README.md

 ```

 #### 4. Feature Enhancement
-Feature enhancement is performed separately for the trained model.
+Feature enhancement is performed separately for the trained model.We use the pyretri repository（https://github.com/PyRetri/PyRetri/tree/master/pyretri）
 ```
 python post_process.py
 ```